kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

     - Termination protection on by default, auto-termination off

 - Frameworks and applications are specified at cluster launch
-- Connect directly to master to run jobs directly
+- Connect directly to `master node` to run jobs directly
 - Or, submit ordered steps via the console
     - Process data in S3 or HDFS
     - Output data to S3 or somewhere
     - Once defined, steps can be invoked via the console

 ### EMR AWS Integration
-- EC2 - for the instances that comprise the nodes in the cluster
+- `EC2` - for the instances that comprise the nodes in the cluster
-- VPC - to configure the virtual network in which you launch your instances
+- `VPC` - to configure the virtual network in which you launch your instances
-- S3 - to store input and output data
+- `S3` - to store input and output data
-- CloudWatch - to monitor cluster performance and configure alamrs
+- `CloudWatch` - to monitor cluster performance and configure alarms
-- IAM - to configure permissions
+- `IAM` - to configure permissions
-- CloudTrail - to audit requests made to the service
+- `CloudTrail` - to audit requests made to the service
-- Data Pipeline - to schedule and start your clusters
+- `Data Pipeline` - to schedule and start your clusters

 ### EMR Storage
-Hadoop Distributed File System (HDFS)
+Hadoop Distributed File System ( HDFS )
 - Multiple copies stored across cluster instances for redundnacy
-- Files stored as blocks (128 MB default size)
+- Files stored as blocks ( 128 MB default size )
 - `Ephemeral - HDFS data is lost when cluster is terminated`
-    - useful for caching intermediate results or workloads with significant random I/O
+    - useful for caching intermediate results or workloads with significant random I / O
 - Hadoop tries to process data where it is stored on HDFS

 EMRFS: access S3 as if it were HDFS
 - allows persistent storage after cluster termination

 **EMRFS Consistent View** - Optional for S3 consistency
-    - Uses DynamoDB to track consistency
+    - Uses `DynamoDB` to track consistency
-    - May need to tinker with read/write capacity on DynamoDB
+    - May need to tinker with read / write capacity on `DynamoDB`
 - Strongly Consistent

 Local File system
-- suitable only for temporary data (buffer, caches, etc)
+- suitable only for temporary data ( buffer, caches, etc )

 Elastic Block Store for HDFS
-- allows use of EMR on EBS-only types (M4, C4)
+- allows use of EMR on EBS-only types ( M4, C4 )
 - Deleted when cluster is terminated
 - EBS volumes can only be attached when launching a cluster
 - If you manually detach an EBS volume, EMR treats that as a failure and replaces it